 Not one to be defeated by a pesky virus, I got to reformatting the program for the online environment.

-I took the opportunity to tighten up some of the program components, create accompanying support materials (e.g. audio files and workbook) and create a novel Acceptance and Commitment Therapy (ACT) based procrastination program, which was the original vision of Ben when he created the program.
+I took the opportunity to tighten up some of the program components, create accompanying support materials (e.g. worksheets) and create a novel Acceptance and Commitment Therapy (ACT) based procrastination program, which was the original vision of Ben when he created the program.

 I’ve run multiple Studyology groups since shifting to V3 which have gone well.
 We’re getting better at delivering the program online and continue to enhance the program based on student feedback.

-I also made available recorded lectures and session materials via Oasis Online, meaning people could work through the materials in their own time if they couldn’t attend the program live.
+I also made available recorded lectures and session materials via Dropbox so people can work through the materials in their own time if they can’t attend the program live.

 Ok, enough history, how can I do the program?

 There isn’t a live Studyology planned at this stage for Semester 2.
 But never fear!